aryan008/recovery-pod/README.md

 *	External links present on the “About” page

 #### Known Bugs
-There are two known bugs in the site:
+There are known bugs in the site as discussed below - split between actual and validator bugs.
+The majority of them relate to the HTML online validator which I have rebutted in my comments below.

+#### Actual Bugs
 *	When the user has “Edit entry” button on their day’s entry, the “Active” class is not reapplied to the “New Entry” link in the Navbar.
-*	JSON file – Property python.linting.pylintEnabled is not allowed
+*	Since the Gitpod update on 01/07/21, I am getting 4 errors titled "X extension is not found in Open VSX".
+These are known issues on Gitpod's end, and as discussed on the CI slack channel, there isnt much I can do about this.
+*	Since the Gitpod update on 01/07/21, I am getting 8 deprecation errors on the terminal in Gitpod.
+Assuming this is due to the update I cant fix, I cannot install any new extensions as I am on my work laptop and that is forbidden.

-Despite these known bugs, in the interest of time I will have to leave them in the site even though I would prefer to get them fixed.
+Despite these known bugs, in the interest of time I will have to leave it in the site even though I would prefer to get them fixed.

+#### HTML Validator Bugs
+*	No p element in scope but a p end tag seen(Profile page).
+This is due to the Jinja templating not recognising that the p class is part of the else statement.
+Not a true error and so can be discarded.
+See [screenshot](static/rm_files/profile-page-p-error.PNG) for error and [screenshot](static/rm_files/profile-page-p-code.PNG) for code showing to be unrecognised as an error
+*	Stray end tag head.
+This is due to the Jinja templating not recognising that the head tag has been opened and closed appropriately.
+Not a true error and so can be discarded.
+See [screenshot](static/rm_files/base-page-head-error.PNG) for error and [screenshot](static/rm_files/base-page-head-code.PNG) for code showing to be unrecognised as an error
+*	Start tag body seen but an element of the same type was already open.
+This is due to the Jinja templating not recognising that the body tag has been opened and closed appropriately.
+Not a true error and so can be discarded.
+See [screenshot](static/rm_files/base-page-body-error.PNG) for error and [screenshot](static/rm_files/base-page-body-code.PNG) for code showing to be unrecognised as an error, and further at the bottom of the base.html page for closing body tag.
+*	Text not allowed in element ul in this context..
+This is due to the Jinja templating not recognising that jinja language is not allowed in a list.
+Not a true error and so can be discarded.
+See [screenshot](static/rm_files/base-page-list-error.PNG) for error.

+As explained, these are technically not bugs and no further comments to be made.

+There are a number of HTML validator errors that occur due to the use of the Jinja templating language:
+1)	This error is that an opening parenthesis is not allowed, and that this occurs whenever a “URL for” link is present.
+See [link](static/rm_files/site-jinja-error.PNG) for error.
+This is not a true error and as such can be discarded.
+2)	This error is to do with a language attribute on each page.
+This is because Jinja brings this in through extension of the base.html, and the validator picks it up as missing.
+Not a true error and so can be discarded.
+See [link](static/rm_files/site-jinja-lang-error.PNG) for screenshot of error.
+3)	This error relates to the fact that a lang & doctype is missing from the html pages.
+This is because Jinja brings this in through extension of the base.html, and the validator picks it up as missing.
+Not a true error and so can be discarded.
+See [link](static/rm_files/site-jinja-doctype-head-error.PNG) for screenshot of error.
+4)	This error relates to the fact that a jinja for loop is present in the all entries/manage users pages.
+Not a true error and so can be discarded.
+See [link](static/rm_files/allentries-page-table-error.PNG) for screenshot of error.

+As explained, these are technically not bugs and no further comments to be made.

 ## Deployment